carbon-language/carbon-lang/docs/design/generics/overview.md

 Summary of how Carbon generics work:

--   Generics are a mechanism for writing parameterized code that applies generally instead of making near-duplicates for very similar situations.
+-   _Generics_ are parameterized functions and types that can apply generally.
+They are used to avoid writing specialized, near-duplicate code for similar situations.
--   Interfaces have a name and describe methods, functions, and other items for types to implement.
+-   Generics are written using _interfaces_ which have a name and describe methods, functions, and other items for types to implement.
 -   Types must explicitly _implement_ interfaces to indicate that they support its functionality.
 A given type may implement an interface at most once.